How do I get my degree?

-Your Commencement Participation Form must be submitted by May 12, 2017 in order to have your name included in the Commencement program.
+Your online Commencement Participation Form must be submitted by May 12, 2017 in order to have your name included in the Commencement program.
 On the Graduation Application click "YES" to open the Commencement Participation Form, answer necessary statements, then click Submit.

-Will there be a photographer at Commencement?
+Will there be a photographer at the Commencement Ceremony?

 Yes.
 The photographer is Grad Images.
 A "formal" photo of each graduate will be taken, as well as one of the graduate crossing the stage.
 Cost of pictures are available from the photographer.
 You can view your photos at: www.gradimages.com